twilio-labs/twilio-mixologist/docs/README.md

 ### 8. Webhook sends message to user

-In the [sync webhook file] we will then send a notification to the user using the [Twilio X] REST API to the respective [Binding].
+In the [sync webhook file] we will then send a message to the user using the [Twilio Conversations](https://www.twilio.com/de/docs/conversations) REST API.

 ### 9. Order is removed from the queue

-Once the notification was sent, the entry will be removed from the open orders [List] and the entry of the customer in the [Map] will be updated to clear the `openOrders` array of the customer.
+Once the message was sent, the entry will be removed from the open orders [List] and the entry of the customer in the [Map] will be updated to clear the `openOrders` array of the customer.

 [incoming webhook file]: ../server/api/webhooks/incoming.js
 [sync webhook file]: ../server/api/webhooks/sync.js